Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Constraints

 To maintain a perturbative theory, we will also impose perturbative unitarity.
 Following from scattering theory applied to QFT, the matrix element of any two-to-two scalar scattering can be written in terms of the Legendre polynomials as

 where $a_k$ are complex parameters.
 The unitarity bound from the outgoing and incoming waves implies that $a_k$ lies within a circle of radius $1/2$ centered at $i/2$.
-This leads to the typical perturbative unitarity constraints
+This leads to the typical perturbative unitarity constraints.

 This constraint is usually applied at tree level, where saturation of the limit implies that there is at minimum a 41\% higher order correction to the scattering processes~\cite{Schuessler:2007av}.
+Since the perturbative unitarity constraint is a limit on higher order corrections, it is a constraint on the perturbativity of the theory.
 At high energies the matrix elements for two-to-two scalar scattering are

 While perturbative unitarity places upper and lower bounds on the quartic couplings, the lower bounds from vacuum stability are more constraining.
 The perturbative unitarity and vacuum stability bounds on the quartic couplings are then